 3. Pay yourself first.

 As part of this experiment, I scheduled creative time in the mornings.
-Since I have control over my schedule most days, this meant starting the day with breakfast, a 10-minute meditation, and then a 2-hour for creative work.
+Since I have control over my schedule most days, this meant starting the day with breakfast, a 10-minute meditation, and then a 2-hour time block for creative work.

 I found doing creative work as the first task of the day built momentum with writing, research and project work.
 Just like the financial concept of paying yourself first, depositing an hour or two of creative work into your brand or projects begins to pay dividends and they only increase over time.